996icu/996.ICU/README.md

 Contribution
 ---

 Any modification to [this](https://github.com/996icu/996.ICU/blob/master/zh_CN.md) file will be rendered as github flavored markdown and published on the site regularly.

-Feel free to adjust format, add content or fix grammar.
+Feel free to adjust the format, add some content or fix grammatical errors.

+I18n
+---
+I18n support is ongoing.
+If you would like to help in advance, you can add translations or just write someting down in other languages in separate files.
+The key is increasing our voices.